rtomecek/CS121-Work/Final/Language.md

 letterProportion <- function(string) {
     small <- strsplit(string, split = "")  # split up the character string into individual letters
-    tolower(small)  #Put character sting in all lowercase table(small)  # make a table of those letters from the character string
+    tolower(small)  #Put character sting in all lowercase table(small)  # make a table of those letters from the character string.
+Need to make the result a proportion.

 }
 ```